Complexometric indicator

 A complexometric indicator is an ionochromic dye that undergoes a definite color change in presence of specific metal ions.
-It forms a weak complex with the ions present in the solution, which has a significantly different color from the form existing outside the complex.
+It forms a weak complex with ions in solution, resulting in a color significantly different from the free form.

-Complexometric indicators are also known as pM indicators.
+Complexometric indicators are also referred to as pM indicators.

 Complexometric titration

 In analytical chemistry, complexometric indicators are used in complexometric titration to indicate the exact moment when all the metal ions in the solution are sequestered by a chelating agent (most usually EDTA).
 Such indicators are also called metallochromic indicators.

 The indicator may be present in another liquid phase in equilibrium with the titrated phase, the indicator is described as extraction indicator.

 Some complexometric indicators are sensitive to air and are destroyed.
 When such solution loses color during titration, a drop or two of fresh indicator may have to be added.

 Examples

 Complexometric indicators are water-soluble organic molecules.
 Some examples are: